 If you haven’t already noticed, we’re a little obsessed with muted grey tones!
 However, this isn’t just any old grey shed paint.

 Rainbow Chalk Markers The One Paint is one of the most expensive garden shed paint available.
-We’ve chosen the light grey hue, which comes in a 2.5-litre tub and costs £44.99 from Amazon.
+We’ve chosen the light grey hue as it’s a slight different colour that’s should age well!

 What makes The One Paint products different is quite simple.
 You don’t need an undercoat or primer and usually, only need to apply a single coat.
 Plus it easy to work with and dries within a couple of hours.